xiaojianzhong/gokoa/README.md

 ## <a name="installation"></a> Installation

-You can easily fetch the newest version of Gokoa by executing `go get`:
+You can easily fetch the newest version of GoKoa by executing `go get`:

 ```bash
 $ go get github.com/azxj/gokoa